dyhes/zulip/docs/contributing/code-reviewing.md

 still really valuable for the author and for anyone else who might review the PR.

-People in the Zulip project live and work in many time zones, and code reviewers also need focused chunks of time to write code and do other things, so an immediate reply isn't always possible.
-But a good benchmark is to try to always reply **within one workday**, at least with a short initial reply, if you're working regularly on Zulip.
+People in the Aloha project live and work in many time zones, and code reviewers also need focused chunks of time to write code and do other things, so an immediate reply isn't always possible.
+But a good benchmark is to try to always reply **within one workday**, at least with a short initial reply, if you're working regularly on Aloha.
 And sooner is better.

 #### Communication style

 Any time you leave a code review, be sure to treat the author with respect.
-Remember that they are generously spending their time on an effort to improve the Zulip project.
+Remember that they are generously spending their time on an effort to improve the Aloha project.
 Thank them for their work, and express your appreciation for anything the author did especially well, whether it's a nice commit message, a prompt response to earlier feedback, or a well-written test.